kaeedo/Scrutiny/README.md

 `ComprehensiveActions` will run ALL defined actions anytime it enters a state with actions defined.
 If false, it will run a random subset of actions.
 `ComprehensiveStates` will visit ALL states in the state machine.
 If this is false, then it will visit at least half of all states before randomly quitting.
-`ScrutinyResultFilePath` is the directory and specified file name that the generated HTML report will be saved in `Logger` is how individual messages from scrutiny will be logged. the signature is `string -> unit`.
-This is useful for things like XUnit that bring their own console logging mechanism, or if you wanted to integrate a larger loggin framework.
+`ScrutinyResultFilePath` is the directory and specified file name that the generated HTML report will be saved in `Logger` is how individual messages from scrutiny will be logged.
+The signature is `string -> unit`.
+This is useful for things like XUnit that bring their own console logging mechanism, or if you wanted to integrate a larger logging framework.

 To actually run the test, call the `scrutinize` function with your entry state, config, and global state object. e.g.